-G. CLASS SECTION: Each student is required to attend both the class (in person or by accessing the lectures) and the lab section that he/she is registered for in the semester.
+This course will be conducted according to the policies and procedures of the South Plains College Handbook and General Catalog.
 Scheduled lectures and/or labs are tentative and could be subject to change by the professor.
-Access your student E-mail regularly as this is the primary mode of communication between professor and students.
+Access your student E-mail and Announcements Tab on Blackboard regularly as this is the primary mode of communication regarding important information and changes regarding class from professor to students.

-H. COURSE ATTENDANCE POLICY:
+ATTENDANCE POLICY: